dkeenan7/LyteFyba/PCB/Readme.txt

 If "Add to group" is not available they may have been automatically added to the group.
 Check this when you perform the rotation later.
 Display top copper as well.
-Ensure all 7 copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
+Ensure the 6 or 7 copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
 Pour all copper (with Remove isolated islands).
 Design check.
 Clear all copper pours.
 Zoom out.
 Apply the above rotation procedure.